 “They were really new to intercultural learning and they loved it!
 They had so much to share, it made them have a different perspective on themselves and their own neighborhoods without having to go abroad,” says Anaïs Chauvet after facilitating her last session of the first ever group of participants in the AFS Global You Adventurer program.

 AFS Global You Adventurer is a new, truly global, completely virtual learning program for young people (14-17 years old) to learn about connecting with people across cultures and become part of a global community.
-The first group of teens started this 5-week program at the end of June, and as they concluded their experience, the AFS facilitator and Global Competence Certificate Consultant, Anaïs, shared her impressions with us.
+The first group of teens started this 5-week program in June 2020, and as they concluded their experience, the AFS facilitator and Global Competence Certificate Consultant, Anaïs, shared her impressions with us.

 “I would recommend this program to anyone because it’s empowering and it shows participants that you don’t need to be 50 years old or have been all around the world to become a global citizen and do your part in this global community,” Anaïs emphasized.